Infineon/mtb-example-btstack-freertos-cyw20829-switching-power-modes/README.md

 The code example uses the user button 1 (User BTN 1) to change the power modes.
 After the system goes to Hibernate mode, it waits for the wakeup sources, User button 2 (User BTN 2) to start the advertisement.
 This code example shows user button 1 as a wakeup source. **Figure 1** shows the state machine implemented in the firmware to execute the transitions.

+ **Note:** There is only button 1 on the kit CYW989829M2EVB-01.
+Button 2 is assigned to P1.0 (D3), you need to use a wire to connect P1.0 with GND to act as button pressing.

 **Figure 1.
 Switching power mode software state machine**

 ![](images/state_machine.png)